Graphegon/pygraphblas/README.md

 multiplied.
 And instead of finding the minimum distance, we use the max() function to find the path with maximum reliability.

+In pygraphblas, the semiring that solves this problem is called `pygraphblas.semiring.max_times_float`.

 As a final example, let's look at a problem that again looks completely different, but can be solved using yet another semiring.
 In this graph, the nodes define a language structure, and the edges